 This course is an introduction to the diversity of organisms, their structure, function, and adaptations to the environment.
 The course requires participation in field trips.
 This course is part of a three-semester series of introductory biology for the pre-professional, biology major, or others interested in an in-depth study of biology.
 C-ID: BIOL 140/130S/135S

 BIOL 207 4 Units

 This course is an introduction to the principles of evolution and the ecological processes governing organisms and populations.
 The course is intended for the pre-professional or biology major.
 The course requires participation in and completion of a field project and participation in weekend field trips.
-This course is part of a three-semester sequence in introductory biology for the pre-professional, biology major, or others interested in an in-depth study of biology.
+This course is part of a three-semester series of introductory biology for the pre-professional, biology major, or others interested in an in-depth study of biology.

 BIOL 222 1-3 Units

 Students with previous course work in biology may do assigned projects involving research and analysis of selected topics.
 This independent study is for students who are interested in furthering their knowledge of Biology.
 Prior to registration, a contract must be prepared.
 See instructor for details.

 BIOL 250 4 Units